Direct Consular Filing, Explained

 - A threat to personal safety, if either the sponsoring spouse or the spouse seeking a green card has credible fears about their security.

-Check the average processing time at your current country’s international USCIS field office to get a clearer sense of how long you’ll wait for your I-130 to be approved.
+You can also check the average processing time at your current country’s international USCIS field office to get a clearer sense of how long you’ll wait for your I-130 to be approved.
 Keep in mind that processing times change, depending on the workload and available resources at each facility.

 The right place to file depends on whether or not you have exceptional circumstances that qualify you for direct filing.